anu-bazar/Logistic-Differential-Equation/README.md

 # Logistic-Differential-Equation
 Can mathematical models dictate biological phenomenons?
-Done through the Modelling Course in Population and Evolutionary Biology at ELTE under the supervision of Dr. Viktor M.
+Done through the Modelling Course in Population and Evolutionary Biology at ELTE under the supervision of Dr. Viktor M, I sought out to investigate if LDE is a dynamic/chaotic system within a deterministic one and if we could simulate a real-time population diversity through simulations in R in a torus-like plane.
+Did you know that during the initial makings of embedding randomness in computers, the very same logistic equation was used to simulate randomness?

 This course is based on the ETH Zurich course of the same name: Modelling Course in Population and Evolutionary Biology. https://tb.ethz.ch/education/learningmaterials/modelingcourse/level-1-modules/LDE.html